SvOlli/sorbus/doc/site/jam/sysmon.md

 This is intended to be the "go-to" system monitor to use.
 There are two different versions to invoke:

 - NMOS 6502 version in Bootsector 2, as part of "NMOS 6502 toolkit".
+This version omits the usage of the `ROR` opcode deliberately, so it can be used even with a 6502 Rev.A chip.
+There is an
+  [extra chapter](../opcodes/cpu_detect.md) that discusses the different 6502 variants (including the Rev.A) a bit more in detail
 - the standard version included in ROM and invoked either by pressing "m" in the reset menu or by invoking BRK #$0e (or BRK #$00, if user vector UVBRK wasn't changed)